Kemi Badenoch: Leadership of the Conservative Party (since 2024)

 In a 23 December 2024 interview with BBC Radio 4's Today programme, Badenoch said the public "kicked out" the Conservative Party because it was not trusted and did not deliver; she dismissed concerns that her approach of not having specific policy positions would leave a vacuum that could be filled by Reform UK; and she acknowledged the forthcoming 2025 United Kingdom local elections would be difficult for her party.

 In a January 2025 speech, Badenoch criticised past actions of the Conservative Party regarding issues such as delivering Brexit and lowering immigration, admitting that they had told the public "what they wanted to hear first and then tried to work it out later."

 In May 2025, on the occasion of a negotiation of a new deal with the European Union by Keir Starmer's government, Kemi Badenoch declared "There is a big difference between an 18 year old from France who's coming for their gap year and a 30 year old with several children who's coming from a much poorer EU country like Bulgaria or Romania."

 On 22 July 2025, Badenoch reshuffled her shadow cabinet in effort to improve party unity and its credibility.
 Prior in January, she stated that she would not reshuffle the shadow cabinet.

+In September 2026, Badenoch "registered gifts worth £8,177 covering travel and accommodation for a meeting with media mogul Rupert Murdoch in Greece" and met with senior News Corp and News UK executives.
+Badenoch had previously met with Murdoch and News Corp executives in 2022, as an international trade minister.
+Shortly prior to the 2026 meeting, Badenoch met with Italian Prime Minister Georgia Meloni.